Invisible Illness: How I Look Doesn’t Reflect How I Feel

 It can be challenging to live what people consider a normal life when you get reminders every day, throughout the day, that you live with numerous health conditions.

 No one wants to be around that person.
 For emotionally healthy people, no one wants to be that person either.
 After cardiac arrest, I found out first hand how easy it is to become that person.
-As someone who has seen over 45 doctors and medical providers in just over eight years, I can say from experience—it’s hard to escape.

 I read an insightful article in Psychology Today, 4 Illness Identity States and How to Work With Them, by Katie Willard Virant MSW, JD, LCSW.
 It shows how chronic illness can affect one’s identity and self perception.
 They are: Rejection, Engulfment, Acceptance, and Enrichment.